Live Bollywood dramas get lively rotation | ExBulletin

 Indian box office giant Baahubali has also expanded its presence in the animation world with a five-season series Baahubali: The Lost Legends, an origin story of its two central characters Baahubali and Bhallaladeva.
 It aired on Colors TV on TV and the show also aired in the streaming space via Amazon Prime Video.

-Children’s content is a big driver of animation in India, according to industry experts who believe it is the result of audience perception and content creation.
+Children’s content is largely the driving force behind animation in India, according to industry experts who believe it is the result of audience perception and content creation.

 However, the segment is on a growth trajectory and recorded a 10% peak in 2020 to reach INR 24.5 billion ($ 329 million), according to the FICCI-EY Indian Media and Entertainment Report 2021.